 1st Tuesday of each month, September- December; March-June

 Working with professional live artist models, these monitored sessions are an exciting opportunity for the intermediate/advanced (18+) artist who wishes to affordably work figuratively, independent of instruction.
-Each session will begin with a series of croquis, culminating with several longer poses.
+One session may include a clothed dancer in traditional costume, to be announced.
+Sessions begin with a series of croquis, culminating with several longer poses.
 Please provide your own supplies, all mediums welcome.
 Some easels available.

 Monitor: Eileen McDonnell